twlkyao/AndroidCloud/README.md

 ##TODO list

 <del>1.
 The Apps validation on the Android side.</del>

 <del>2.
 Fix the FileObserver's jump condition(When to start another Activity, solved by using Notification).</del>

 <del>3.
 The device side has part of the key.</del>

 4. Implement the same function for contacts and message parts.
+5. Implement the key splice.